ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 # <b>Changelog:</b><br>

 #### V15.1:
-- Bugfix for the download function<br>
+- Bugfix for the download function
 #### V15.0:
 - New function: Download local saved properties data as CSV<br>
 Added a download button for local saved properties data on the main menu and for the profile upgrade function (under the info for local saved properties data)<br>